DanielFerreira011102/BLS/obsidian_notes/03_LiteratureCollection/@bao-etal-2024-ctyun.md

 #### Datasets

-The model was trained and evaluated using two biomedical datasets: **PLOS** and **eLife**.
-These datasets consist of biomedical research articles along with their corresponding lay summaries.
-In the **PLOS** dataset, lay summaries are authored by the article's original authors, while **eLife** contains summaries crafted by expert editors. **PLOS** has 24,773 articles for training and 1,376 for validation, whereas **eLife** has 4,346 articles for training and 241 for validation.
-Articles in these datasets vary in length, with some exceeding 15,000 tokens, which posed challenges for processing​.
+The models are trained and evaluated on two biomedical datasets, **eLife** and **PLOS**, which include full-text articles along with their corresponding lay summaries.
+These datasets are designed to create accessible summaries for non-expert readers.
+The **eLife** dataset provides lay summaries written by expert editors, whereas the **PLOS** dataset contains lay summaries written by the article authors.
+The size of the datasets varies, with **eLife** containing 4,346 training instances and 241 validation instances, and **PLOS** including 24,773 training instances and 1,376 validation instances.
+The average token length is significantly larger for the eLife articles (16,555 tokens) compared to PLOS articles (10,289 tokens), making preprocessing necessary to handle lengthy inputs.

 #### Evaluation Metrics

-The performance of the models was evaluated using multiple metrics:

-- **Relevance**: ROUGE (1, 2, and L) and **BERTScore** were used to assess the relevance of the generated summaries compared to the source articles.
+To assess the quality of the generated lay summaries, several automatic metrics were used to measure relevance, readability, and factual accuracy:

+- **Relevance** was measured using **ROUGE (1, 2, and L)** and **BERTScore**.
-- **Readability**: Readability was measured using **Flesch-Kincaid Grade Level (FKGL)**, **Dale-Chall Readability Score (DCRS)**, **Coleman-Liau Index (CLI)**, and **LENS**.
-Lower scores for FKGL, DCRS, and CLI indicated better readability, while higher LENS scores suggested better simplification.
+- **Readability** was evaluated through the **Flesch-Kincaid Grade Level (FKGL)**, **Dale-Chall Readability Score (DCRS)**, **Coleman-Liau Index (CLI)**, and **Learnable Evaluation Metric for Simplification (LENS)**.
+Lower FKGL, DCRS, and CLI scores indicate better readability.
-- **Factuality**: The factual consistency between the summaries and source texts was measured using **AlignScore** and **SummaC**, where higher scores indicated better factual alignment​.
+- **Factuality** was measured using **AlignScore** and **SummaC**, ensuring consistency between the generated summaries and the source content​.

+#### Preprocessing

+Given the constraint on input length for large language models, two approaches were adopted to handle long articles:

+1. **Hard Truncation**: This method retained only the first 15,000 tokens of each article, leveraging the fact that important information is usually presented early in the articles.
+This approach ensured that critical content was preserved while fitting within the token limit.

+2. **Text Chunking**: For articles longer than 15,000 tokens, the text was split into chunks of up to 15,000 tokens.
+Summaries were generated for each chunk individually, and these chunk-level summaries were later combined to create a final summary.

+#### Data Augmentation

+To address the discrepancies between the chunked articles and the corresponding full-text lay summaries, **data augmentation** was employed using the **Mixtral 8x7B model**.
+The Mixtral model generated summaries for the article fragments, which were used as inputs during training, with the original lay summary serving as the target output.
+This ensured that all parts of the article were represented in the model training process, minimizing information loss from chunking​.

+#### Prompt Engineering

+Different prompts were designed for the Hard Truncation and Text Chunking methods to guide the summarization process:

+- For **unmodified articles** (those with fewer than 15,000 tokens), a straightforward prompt was used to generate summaries.
+- For **chunked articles**, the prompts provided chunk-specific instructions, directing the model to generate concise summaries for each fragment.
+- An **aggregated summary prompt** was applied to merge chunk-level summaries into a coherent whole, instructing the model to condense the text into a final lay summary​

 ------------------------------------